xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Privilege Escalation/Linux-Privesc/readme.md

 press `CTL+V` then press `CTL+J`
 type `bash` and then press enter.

-### [privesc /bin/systemctl] (To learn more about this privesc you can try the lab in tryhackme https://tryhackme.com/room/vulnversity, this way a great experience)
+### [privesc /bin/systemctl] (To learn more about this privesc you can try the lab in tryhackme https://tryhackme.com/room/vulnversity, this was a great experience)
 ```
 1. Create a service unit file within a directory such as /dev/shm